-I didn’t really need a new monitor but it was definitely something that would be helpful in many ways.
-The old Asus one had this odd ring thing in the back to keep it standing up so it was always titled.
-For normal people that would be fine but me being visually impaired I have my face so close I want it to be vertical.
+I didn’t really need a new monitor, but it was definitely something that would be helpful in many ways.
+The old Asus one had this odd ring thing in the back to keep it standing up, so it was always titled.
+For normal people that would be fine, but me being visually impaired I have my face so close I want it to be vertical.
 The ring like thing was also somewhat flimsy and wasted a lot of space.
-It really was just an a example of looking pretty over function.
+It really was just an example of looking pretty over function.

-For that reason when I was searching for monitors it was important that it had a base that didn’t waste much space and worked the way I needed it to work with adjustable height.
-My current chair doesn’t go quite as low as I’d like so I needed the screen to be able to be adjustable to go high enough to be eye level.
-This Dell monitor has a nice flat and solid base that’s heavy enough that the screen wont be falling over.
+For that reason, when I was searching for monitors, it was important that it had a base that didn’t waste much space and worked the way I needed it to work with adjustable height.
+My current chair doesn’t go quite as low as I’d like, so I wanted the screen to be able to be adjustable to go high enough to be eye level.
+This Dell monitor has a nice, flat and solid base that’s heavy enough that the screen won’t be falling over.

 I also wanted it to have touch screen abilities.
-It’s not something I use often and knew I wouldn’t use it often.
-It definitely comes in handy the time I do use it though.
-As I get used to it being there I’m sure I’ll use that feature even more often when I just want to quickly click on something.
-One thing I hate about using my tablet is having to rely on the touch screen for everything but it definitely is better for somethings.
+It’s not something I often use and knew I wouldn’t use it often.
+It definitely is useful the time I do use it, though.
+As I get used to it being there, I’m sure I’ll use that feature even more frequently when I just want to quickly click on something.
+One thing I hate about using my tablet is having to rely on the touch screen for everything, but it definitely is better for some things.

-There are two USB ports on the P2418HT and I’ve already found that to be super handy to have.
-In the past I’d been using an extension cable for plugging things in temperately but that just gets in the way.
-(Garmin GPS or card reader or USB stick I use as the log but for my Concept2 rowing.)
-I’d considered picking up a hub but didn’t want something else in the way on my desk.
-I would just use the front USB port on my computer but that seems to have failed.
+There are two USB ports on the P2418HT, and I’ve already found that to be super handy to have.
+In the past, I’d been using an extension cable for plugging things in temporally, but that just gets in the way.
+(Garmin GPS or card reader or USB stick I use as the log, but for my Concept2 rowing.)
+I’d considered picking up a hub, but didn’t want something else in the way on my desk.
+I would just use the front USB port on my computer, but that seems to have failed.

-The 24 inch screen itself at least for my purposes seems really nice and bright.
-The colors are nice and there really isn’t really a glare problem.
-Keep in mind being visually impaired I am really not a good person to judge display quality but it works well for me.
+The 24-inch screen itself, at least for my purposes, seems really nice and bright.
+The colors are impressive and there really isn’t a glare problem.
+Keep in mind being visually impaired I am really not a good person to judge display quality, but it works well for me.
 It was nice to find one with a matte finish instead of the typically super shiny ones that really only cause glare.

-No the screen isn’t 4k.
+No, the screen isn’t 4k.
 Why pay extra for something that I most likely wouldn’t even be able to see the difference?
-Besides that I’m not sure if my old $30 ,fan less, video card would even support it.
+Besides that, I’m uncertain if my old $30, fan less, video card would even support it.
 My ideal monitor would have been more square than the current wide screen fad.